pjotrp/heyu-run/README.md

 Javascript interpreter, also known as the Javascript shell.
 Runs on embedded systems that come with [heyu](http://www.heyu.org/).

+Note: this software is under development and does not actually work!
+I still need to make the state machine persistent and add the code for setting timed commands.

 ## Introduction

 The X10 protocol can control electrical appliances around the house.